qdm12/gluetun-wiki/setup/providers/protonvpn.md

 Requirements:

 - `VPN_PORT_FORWARDING=on`
-- `PORT_FORWARD_ONLY=on` to tell Gluetun to only connect to servers that support port forwarding
 - For OpenVPN
   - Append `+pmp` to your OpenVPN username.
 For example, if your ProtonVPN username was `johndoe`, set `OPENVPN_USER` to `johndoe+pmp` (thanks to [@mortimr](https://github.com/qdm12/gluetun/issues/1760#issuecomment-1669518288)).
 ProtonVPN documentation on [port forwarding with OpenVPN](https://protonvpn.com/support/port-forwarding-manual-setup#openvpn)
 - For WireGuard